michaelnisi/manger/README.md

 ### cache.update(x)

-- `x` `Number() | 5` The number ofs streams to engage concurrently
+- `x` `Number() | 5` The number of streams to engage concurrently

-Updates all cached feeds and returns a stream that emits feed URL strings of updated feeds.
+Updates all ranked feeds and returns a stream that emits feed URL strings of updated feeds.
 This, of course, might be a resource heavy operation!
-If possible feeds are updated ordered by popularity.
+Feeds are updated ordered by their popularity, using the rank index, therefore `flushCount` has to be invoked before this method can take any effect.

 - `read()` `str()`